-A Big Alzheimer's Drug Study Is Proceeding Cautiously, Despite The Pandemic
+A Big Alzheimer's Drug Study Is Proceeding Cautiously Despite The Pandemic

 UC Irvine and dozens of other research centers had just begun enrolling participants in the AHEAD study, a global effort that will test whether an investigational drug can slow down the earliest brain changes associated with Alzheimer's disease.

-Finding individuals willing and able to sign up for this sort of research is difficult even without a pandemic, says Grill who also co-directs recruitment for the Alzheimer's Clinical Trial Consortium, funded by the National Institute on Aging.
+Finding individuals willing and able to sign up for this sort of research is difficult even without a pandemic, says Grill, who also co-directs recruitment for the Alzheimer's Clinicals Trial Consortium, funded by the National Institute on Aging.

 "We're asking people do a lot, including enroll in long studies that require numerous visits," he says, "and in the AHEAD study, taking an investigational drug or placebo that's injected into a vein."

-Participants will receive either a placebo or a drug called BAN2401, which is meant to reduce levels of amyloid, a toxic protein associated with Alzheimer's.
-People in the study will also have PET scans of their brains to measure changes in amyloid and another toxic protein called tau.
+Participants will receive either a placebo or a drug called BAN2401, made by Eisai, which is meant to reduce levels of amyloid, a toxic protein associated with Alzheimer's.
+People in the study will also have positron emission tomography, or PET, scans of their brains to measure changes in amyloid and another toxic protein called tau.

 Researchers know that for participants, every visit represents a potential exposure to the coronavirus.
 That's a sobering thought, given that some of those participants are as old as 80, Grill says.